ercabayabay/www/_posts/2017-01-17-Importers-should-update-contact-details.md

 ---
 layout: news-details

+shorthand_date: "01 JAN"
+news_image: news-image1.jpg

-title: BOC to importers: Update your contact details or face suspension
+title: BOC to importers&#58; Update your contact details or face suspension
 excerpt: The Bureau of Customs reminds importers to be transparent and honest with the details that they are providing the agency.

 source: http://customs.gov.ph/boc-to-importers-update-your-contact-details-or-face-suspension/